bitpay/csharp-bitpay-client/GUIDE.md

-## Using the BitPay C# library
+## Using the BitPay .NET client

 This SDK provides a convenient abstraction of BitPay's [cryptographically-secure API](https://bitpay.com/api) and allows payment gateway developers to focus on payment flow/e-commerce integration rather than on the specific details of client-server interaction using the API.
 This SDK optionally provides the flexibility for developers to have control over important details, including the handling of private keys needed for client-server communication.

-This SDK implements BitPay's remote client authentication and authorization strategy.
+It also implements BitPay's remote client authentication and authorization strategy.
 No private or shared-secret information is ever transmitted over the wire.

 ### Dependencies

 You must have a BitPay merchant account to use this SDK.
 It's free to [sign-up for a BitPay merchant account](https://bitpay.com/start).

+### Installation

+You can find and download this package from [NuGet Package Manager](https://www.nuget.org/packages/BitPay).
+Make sure you have the latest version to avoid implementation and security issues.

 ### Handling your client private key